BaseMax/AirplaneTicketFirefox/README.md

 # PlaneTicketFirefox

-The system for analyzing the purchase of plane tickets.
+The system for analyzing the purchase of Airplane tickets.